renodesper/pulumi-ecs-ts/README.md

-# Pulumi ECS TS
+# Pulumi (typescript)

-This project was created to accommodate the need for a bootstrap structure for my future ECS project that will be deployed to AWS.
+This project was created to accommodate the need for a bootstrap structure for my future AWS project.

 ## Owner